AlexHumpert/AlexHumpert/README.md

 My name is Alex!
 During the isolation of the pandemic in early 2020 I set out on a journey to learn data science.
 Since then I have completed a data analytics bootcamp, taken online courses in statistics and python programming now about to completed a Masters in Business Analytics and Big Data at IE University in Madrid. <br>

-I currently work at VML MAP as a Data Strategy Consultant, advising Fortune 500 clients on emerging AI technologies and their practical applications within enterprise marketing ecosystems, driving digital transformation initiatives across global markets.
-At VMLMAP, I have had the opportunity to work on many exciting projects, including AI systems.
+Since Oct 2022 I started working at VML MAP, based on Copenhagen, as a Data Strategy Consultant.
+Here, I advise Fortune 500 clients on emerging AI technologies and their practical applications within enterprise marketing ecosystems, driving digital transformation initiatives across global markets. __I have had the opportunity to work on many exciting projects, including AI systems, and have yet to update my Github!__

-The projects below reflect my interests prior to joining VML MAP.
+The projects below reflect my __interests prior to joining VML MAP__.
 Looking forward to update my Github with new projects!

 I've accumulated some nice projects for your enjoyment - across data visualization, exploratory data analytics, machine learning and even dabbling into some big data technologies.
 With every project I try to push my learnings to the next level, through tackling more challenging problems or learning more sophisticated data mining techniques. <br>